 In the event of failure, Toil can resume the pipeline by adding the argument --restart and rerunning the python script.
-Toil pipelines can even be edited and resumed which is useful for development or troubleshooting.
+Toil pipelines (but not CWL pipelines) can even be edited and resumed which is useful for development or troubleshooting.

 4.4 Running Workflows with Services